OnionDoctor/academicpages/_pages/about.md

 ---
 permalink: /
-title: "Welcome to CI Lab!"
+title: "Welcome to SCIM Lab!"
 excerpt: "About me"
 author_profile: true
 redirect_from: